 - Consolidate your debts with a personal loan

-Since filing for bankruptcy requires you to hire a credit counseling agency, you might as well start there.
+Since filing for personal bankruptcy requires you to hire a credit counseling agency, you might as well start there.
 A credit counselor can help you craft an action plan that fits your financial situation to help you get out of debt without filing for bankruptcy, when feasible.

-Some signs that you should consider bankruptcy
+Some reasons why you might consider personal bankruptcy

 - You don’t have enough income to meet your debt obligations